 A key worker would meet with you regularly and support you with areas you would need help with i.e. access training, form filling etc.

 What training is available?

-Each person has an individual training plan so it would be up to you, your support worker and the training officer to decide what training you would be doing.
+Each person has an individual training plan so it would be up to you and your support worker to decide what training you would be doing.
 The Foyer has a monthly program with a variety of activities.

 How do I apply to live at the Foyer?

 You can donate to the Foyer at any time, by dropping off items such as: